abdullah4tech/geneline-vectordb-docs/src/content/docs/collections/creating.md

 ---
 title: "Creating Collections"
-description: "Learn how to create and configure Qdrant collections with JavaScript"
+description: "Learn how to create and configure Qdrant collections with GenelineX deployment"
 ---

 Collections are containers that store your vectors in Qdrant.
-This guide shows you how to create and configure collections using JavaScript.
+This guide shows you how to create and configure collections using the GenelineX managed deployment.

 ## Basic Collection Creation